larryhastings/big/README.md

 #### Miscellaneous notes

-* If you refer to a bound inner class directly from the outer *class,* rather than using the outer *instance,* you get the original (unbound) class.
-This ensures that references to `Outer.Inner` are consistent;
-  this class is also a base class of all the bound inner classes.
-  Additionally, if you attempt to construct an instance of an unbound `Outer.Inner` class without referencing it via an instance, you must pass in the outer parameter by hand--just like you'd have to pass in the `self` parameter by hand when calling a method via the *class itself* rather than via an *instance* of the class.

 * A bound inner class is a *subclass* of the original (unbound) class.
+  `o.Inner` is a subclass of `Outer.Inner`.

+* Bound inner classes bound to different outer instances are different classes.
+This is symmetric with methods; if you have two objects `a` and `b` that are instances of the same class, `a.BoundInnerClass != b.BoundInnerClass`, just as `a.method != b.method`.

+* If you refer to a inner class directly from the outer *class* (like `Outer.Inner`) rather than an *instance* (like `o.Inner`) you get the original (unbound) class.

+  * You might be able call `Outer.Inner` directly, to construct an `Inner` object without using a bound version of the class.
+    You'll have to pass in the outer parameter by hand--just like you'd have to pass in the `self` parameter by hand when calling a method via the *class* (`Outer.method`) rather than via an *instance* of the class (`o.method`).
+This won't work if `Outer.Inner` is a subclass of *another* bound inner class, and calls its `super().__init__`.
+The injection of the outer instance argument happens when the class is bound, and this handles injecting the argument for all the base classes too.
+    Without this binding mechanism getting involved, the `outer` argument won't get supplied when calling the base class's `__init__`.

 * Bound inner classes are cached in the outer object, which both provides a small speedup and ensures that `isinstance`